-Where E is the Electric field strength, B is the Magnetic Flux density, J is the volume current density, $\mu_0$ is the permeability of the free space, $\varepsilon_0$ is the permittivity of the free space and $\rho$ is the volume charge density.
-Most electromagnetic phenomena and the main principles behind the operation of free electron radiation sources can be described by Maxwell's equations, the Lorentz force equation and the conservation of charge.
+Where E is the Electric field strength, B is the Magnetic Flux density, J is the volume current density, μ_0 is the permeability of the free space, ε_0 is the permittivity of the free space and ρ is the volume charge density.
+Most electromagnetic phenomena and the main principles behind the operation of free electron radiation sources can be described by Maxwell's equations, the Lorentz force equation and the conservation of charge.57 where χ_e is the electric susceptibility.
+Hence the electric flux density, D, is given by

-In the presence of dielectric materials an electric field can force charges bound to atoms to move a minute distance creating an electric polarisation, P, proportional to the electric field strength given by where $\chi_e$ is the electric susceptibility.
-Hence the electric flux density, D, is given by where $\varepsilon$ is the permittivity of the medium, given by $\varepsilon_r \varepsilon_0$ , where $\varepsilon_r = 1 + \chi_e$ is the relative permittivity of the medium.
+In the presence of dielectric materials an electric field can force charges bound to atoms to move a minute distance creating an electric polarisation, P, proportional to the electric field strength given by where ε is the permittivity of the medium, given by $\varepsilon_r \varepsilon_0$, where $\varepsilon_r = 1 + \chi_e$ is the relative permittivity of the medium.